 If you wish, you can pickle your favorite in-season vegetables, fruits, or greens and store them for long periods.
 For example, you can buy fresh apricots or avocados when they are in season and make a tasty pickle out of them so that you can have either whenever you want.

 Note: Eating in-season foods will also make you healthier.
-So, try not to yearn too much for having foods that are out of season.
+So, try not to yearn too much for foods that are out of season.

 10. Don’t Take Your Kids Grocery Shopping

 One of the most intelligent ways to reduce your grocery bill is not to take your kids to grocery stores if you can help it.